ClearBlade/ble-adapter-go/README.md

   * Defaults to __localhost:1883__

 ## Dependencies
-  * BlueZ - The minimum version of BlueZ with BLE support is 5.33.
+  * BlueZ - The minimum version of BlueZ with BLE support is 5.40.
+It is recommended to install at least BlueZ version 5.44 (5.45 is the most current version).

 ## Setup